For many businesses online, visibility and reputation management can make or break a business.

 Of course, much has changed regarding citations and citation building since then – as he also stresses.
 But the value of citations remains the same; they contextualise a business’ value, offerings, and trustworthiness for search engines.

-Structured citations are complete citations on various business directories, such as GBP (formerly Google My Business) and Yelp.
+These are citations that are complete on various business directories, such as GBP (formerly Google My Business) and Yelp.
 This type can be controlled by the business in question via third-party data providers.

 An example of a structured citation would be the following:

-Conversely, unstructured citations are those on blogs, publications, and other sources across the web.
+This style of unstructured citations are those on blogs, publications, and other sources online.
 Those are not controllable by the business being referenced, and may often be incomplete in their information.